Femur Shaft Fractures, Causes, Symptoms & Treatment

 Open fracture – When the bone fragments stick out through the skin or a wound penetrates down to the broken bone, then it is termed as a compound or open fracture.
 This type of fracture includes severe damage to the surrounding muscles, ligaments, and tendons.
 These fractures are more complicated and have a high risk of infection.
 Moreover, the healing time for these fractures is also more.

-Generally, in young people, femur shaft fractures occur because of some type of high-energy collision like a vehicle or motorcycle crash, being hit by a car while walking, falls from heights, and gunshot wounds.
+Generally, in young people, femur shaft fractures occur because of some type of high-energy collision like a vehicle or motorcycle crash, collision with a car while walking falls from heights, and gunshot wounds.
 These are some of the common reasons.
 But in the case of aged patients, a lower-force incident like a fall from standing may be potential enough to cause a femur shaft fracture.

 The femur shaft fracture symptoms include immediate severe pain, inability in putting weight on the injured leg, and even it may look deformed i.e. shorter than the other leg and not straight.